qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   ========

-  The use case this keymap is designed for: PCs with GNU/Debian/Linux (etc), Linux laptop already set to Dvorak _hence 'descramble'_, being able on the move to operate other operating systems owned by others _hence non-Linux Unicode modes,_ editing in vim / websites etc. _hence no dead keys,_ programming (shell, C (like) languages) _hence decent access to basic symbols,_ writing in Dutch _hence accented characters_, using a tiling window manager _hence a LGUI on base layer,_ AltGr or Compose seemed difficult to configure / use _hence accented and symbols layer,_ compatibility with the Pok3r keyboard _hence the (non)shift symbols on row 2 left side,_ for use with 3D editing _hence a delete on base layer, Control, Alt, Shift on left edge and quick toggle access to `_PAD,` on left shift for faster modifiers and tab key._
+  The use case this keymap is designed for: PCs with GNU/Debian/Linux (etc), Linux laptop already set to Dvorak _hence 'descramble'_.
+Being able on the move to operate other operating systems owned by others _hence non-Linux Unicode modes._ Editing in vim / websites etc. _hence no dead keys,_ programming (shell, C (like) languages) _hence decent access to basic symbols._ Writing in Dutch _hence accented characters_.
+Using a tiling window manager _hence a LGUI on base layer._ AltGr or Compose seemed difficult to configure / use _hence accented and symbols layer._ Compatibility with the Pok3r keyboard _hence the (non)shift symbols on row 2 left side._
+  For use with 3D editing _hence a delete on base layer, Control, Alt, Shift on left edge and quick toggle access to `_PAD,` on left shift for faster modifiers and tab key._